-Is the German economy in good shape? - Kwesi Pratt asks German ambassador
+Is the German economy in good shape? - Kwesi Pratt asks German Ambassador

 Mr. Kwesi Pratt said he is disappointed in President Akufo-Addo for preaching freedom of speech in his State of the Nation’s Address whereas some persons have been suppressed for speaking against the government.

-- Show leadership or risk losing out on IMF deal – Korsi Dzokoto
+- Show leadership or risk losing out on IMF deal – Economist to government

 - 'You have no right to comment on Ghana’s economy'- Pratt fires German Ambassador